-- a) All school staff will wear ID badges. - b) School staff will approach and question any unfamiliar adult without an ID badge. - c) School staff will immediately notify office in the event of imminent danger, and then call teachers (from the emergency alert information sheet) that may be in the path of danger. - d) Initiate new safety modus operandi where all classroom and bathroom doors are to remain locked at all times and a quick release block is used to prop the door open. - e) Have a joint faculty meeting w/SBCA to review emergency procedures and voice concerns. - f) Meet with local law enforcement to review and update emergency procedures.
+- a) School staff will approach and question any unfamiliar adult without an ID badge. - b) School staff will immediately notify office in the event of imminent danger, and then call teachers (from the emergency alert information sheet) that may be in the path of danger. - c) Initiate new safety modus operandi where all classroom and bathroom doors are to remain locked at all times and a quick release block is used to prop the door open. - d) Have a joint faculty meeting w/SBCA to review emergency procedures and voice concerns. - e) Meet with local law enforcement to review and update emergency procedures.
 Continue our good working relationship and communication with the Santa Barbara Police Department.